Parallel-in-Time Nonlinear Optimal Control via GPU-native Sequential Convex Programming: Introduction

-Recent advancements have increasingly leveraged GPU architectures to accelerate trajectory optimization and \ac{mpc}.
-For instance, Adabag et al. introduced MPCGPU, which achieves fast control rates for high-DOF manipulators by employing a custom GPU-accelerated preconditioned conjugate gradient solver to resolve the underlying sparse linear systems \cite{adabag2024mpcgpu}.
-In the aerospace domain, Chari et al. developed a library-free GPU framework for 6-DoF powered descent guidance, utilizing a proportional-integral projected gradient (PIPG) solver within a \ac{scp} structure to efficiently conduct large-scale Monte Carlo simulations \cite{chari2024fast}.
-Other notable contributions include the parallelization of forward rollouts and backward passes in Differential Dynamic Programming \cite{plancher2018performance} and massively parallel motion generation libraries like cuRobo \cite{sundaralingam2023curobo}, which evaluate thousands of sampled trajectories simultaneously for collision-free navigation.
-These pioneering works successfully demonstrate the immense potential of parallel hardware in scaling optimal control formulations to unprecedented execution rates and problem horizons.
+Recent work has leveraged GPU architectures across different trajectory optimization and \ac{mpc} formulations.
+Beyond Riccati/iLQR parallelization, Adabag et al. introduced MPCGPU, a GPU-accelerated nonlinear \ac{mpc} solver based on a custom preconditioned conjugate gradient method for the sparse linear systems arising in direct trajectory optimization~\cite{adabag2024mpcgpu}.
+Chari et al. developed a GPU-accelerated \ac{scp} framework for 6-DoF powered descent guidance, using a proportional-integral projected gradient solver to conduct large-scale Monte Carlo simulations efficiently~\cite{chari2024fast}.
+Massively parallel motion generation libraries such as cuRobo~\cite{sundaralingam2023curobo} further demonstrate the value of many parallel seeds and trajectory candidates on GPUs for collision-free motion generation.
+These works show that GPU acceleration can benefit a wide range of optimal control and motion planning formulations, while leaving room for reusable GPU-native frameworks that combine direct transcription with parallel execution based on operator splitting.

-To bridge the gap between constraint-handling capability and real-time performance, this paper proposes \textit{ucenter}, a massively parallel solver designed from the ground up for GPU architectures (see \cref{fig:method_overview}).The core insight is to exploit the temporal structure of the trajectory optimization problem through consensus-based operator splitting \cite{boyd2011distributed, odonoghue2013splitting}.
-Instead of viewing the trajectory as a rigid sequential chain of dependencies, we treat each discretization point (collocation node) as an independent entity that negotiates with its temporal neighbors to satisfy dynamic consistency.
-This formulation decouples the time steps, transforming the global problem into a set of localized subproblems that are suited for massive concurrent execution.

-While \ac{scp} has matured into a comprehensively researched and widely utilized paradigm for advanced trajectory optimization \cite{pavanello2025collision, zhang2025fast}, solving its inner convex subproblems traditionally relies on the centralized linear algebra required by typical CPU-based \ac{nlp} solvers.
-To overcome this bottleneck, we utilize an \ac{scp} framework combined with the \ac{admm}.
-This operator-splitting approach decouples the system dynamics, enabling the parallelization of the optimization iterations across the entire time horizon \cite{morgan2016model, odonoghue2013splitting}.
-By mapping the computations for each time node to dedicated GPU resources, we execute the \ac{scp} linearizations and \ac{admm} consensus updates concurrently.
-This architecture effectively bypasses the need for large-scale serial factorizations, accelerating the solution process while rigorously maintaining the temporal coupling of the system.